sufianrhazi/gooey/README.md

 Concepts
 --------

-There are four main concepts in Revise:
+There are four main concepts in Gooey:
 1. A **model** is an ordinary JavaScript object that is watched for changes.
 2. A **collection** is an ordinary JavaScript array that is watched for changes.
 It additionally has a few extra functions for convenience.